BradyFU/Video-MME/README.md

   title={Video-MME: The First-Ever Comprehensive Evaluation Benchmark of Multi-modal LLMs in Video Analysis}, author={Fu, Chaoyou and Dai, Yuhan and Luo, Yondong and Li, Lei and Ren, Shuhuai and Zhang, Renrui and Wang, Zihan and Zhou, Chenyu and Shen, Yunhang and Zhang, Mengdan and others}, journal={arXiv preprint arXiv:2405.21075}, year={2024}
 }

+@article{fu2024mme,
+  title={MME-Survey: A Comprehensive Survey on Evaluation of Multimodal LLMs}, author={Fu, Chaoyou and Zhang, Yi-Fan and Yin, Shukang and Li, Bo and Fang, Xinyu and Zhao, Sirui and Duan, Haodong and Sun, Xing and Liu, Ziwei and Wang, Liang and others}, journal={arXiv preprint arXiv:2411.15296}, year={2024}
+}
 ```